Profile

 January 12th, 1967

-“Ten Years After September 11, 2001: Poets House and Trinity Wall Street, in conjunction with the Lower Manhattan Cultural Council, present a reading by some of America’s leading poets as part of the 10th anniversary of 9/11.
-This event will be held in the sanctuary of Trinity Church, a few blocks from Ground Zero.
-Poets Mark Doty, Cornelius Eady, Marie Howe, Major Jackson, J. Chester Johnson, Lawrence Joseph, Martha Rhodes and others will read poems of grief, remembrance and reconciliation.” – Poets House announcement.
+“Ten Years After September 11, 2001: Poets House and Trinity Wall Street, in conjunction with the Lower Manhattan Cultural Council, presented a reading by some of America’s leading poets as part of the 10th anniversary of 9/11.
+This event was held in the sanctuary of Trinity Church, a few blocks from Ground Zero.
+Poets Mark Doty, Cornelius Eady, Marie Howe, Major Jackson, J. Chester Johnson, Lawrence Joseph, Martha Rhodes and others will read poems of grief, remembrance and reconciliation.”

 – During the Civil Rights Movement in the late 1960s, Johnson taught in an all African-American public school in the Mississippi Delta.
-Five of his longer verse pieces are now part of the Civil Rights Archives at Queens College.
+A number of his writings are now part of the Civil Rights Archives at Queens College.

 – Johnson has also advised, over most of his life, some of the largest governments and non-profit institutions, primarily (although not exclusively) in the USA, on financing and debt management matters.
 Johnson served as Deputy Assistant Secretary of the U. S. Treasury Department.